admittedcarton22/Splunk-SOC-Lab/spl_queries/02_detect_cmd.md

 ## Result

-Displays Command Prompt execution events collected by Sysmon.
+Displays Command Prompt execution events collected by Sysmon and indexed in Splunk.
+These events can be used to investigate command-line activity on the system.

 ## Screenshot